Can Aromatherapy help Alzheimer’s disease?

 The use of essential oils has a history going back at least as far as the ancient Egyptians, who entombed their Pharaohs with jars of essential oils for use in the afterlife.
-The Chinese and Indians were probably the first to recognize the healing properties of the oils, and many cultures since have used essentials for cosmetic and healing purposes.
+The Chinese and Indians were probably the first to recognize the healing properties of the oils, and many cultures since those ancient times have used essentials for cosmetic and healing purposes.
 Aromatherapy is now getting an increasing amount of attention in the scientific and medical communities as an alternative therapy for people who have Alzheimer’s disease and other types of dementia.
 What they are finding is that certain essential oils have a positive effect on mood, behavior, and even on cognitive functioning and memory.

-“Aromatherapy” is a somewhat misleading term, since it isn't necessarily the aroma of the oils used that creates the desired effect, rather a direct effect that the oils have on the body, whether through contact with the lungs (breathing), or the skin (massage or body oils and lotions).
+“Aromatherapy” is a somewhat misleading term, since it is not necessarily the aroma of the oils used that creates the desired effect, rather a direct effect that the oils have on the body, whether through contact with the lungs (breathing), or the skin (massage or body oils and lotions).
 Aging and dementias can both diminish the olfactory sense, but since a direct pharmacological effect of the oils is responsible for the healing effects, a diminished sense of smell should not be a concern when considering aromatherapy.

 The term aromatherapy was first used by René-Maurice Gattefossé, a French chemist who discovered, purely by accident, that lavender oil had a healing effect on burns.
-Since then many have studied the healing effects of different essential plant oils.
+Since then, many have studied the healing effects of different essential plant oils.

 Aromatherapy is the use of volatile plant oils to improve psychological and physical health and prevent disease, and to affect mood.
 These oils are distilled from different parts of plants and contain the essence of the plant.
 Plants and herbs have a long and lustrous history in relation to our health.
 They have long been used for their healing properties, in herbal medicine, in our food, and as aromatherapy.
 Modern medicine has derived many of its most potent and important medicines from plants.

 Essential oils are used in various ways.
 Inhalation is the most common and obvious: For this we offer three different diffusers which disperse the oil into the air to be breathed.
 Sometimes the effects of the oils are more pronounced when they are absorbed through the skin.
 Lavender is a good example.
-Massage a few drops into the hands before be to promote sleep.
+Massage a few drops into the hands before bedtime to promote sleep.
 Lotions and massage oils that are infused with essential oils are also a comforting way to administer their benefits.